qmk/qmk_firmware/docs/en/docs/isp_flashing_guide.md

 where the `lfuse`, `hfuse` and `efuse` arguments represent the low, high and extended fuse bytes as listed in the [Hardware](#hardware) section.

+!!! note
-?> You may get a warning from `avrdude` that the extended fuse byte does not match what you provided when reading it back.
+    You may get a warning from `avrdude` that the extended fuse byte does not match what you provided when reading it back.
 If the second hex digit matches, this can usually be safely ignored, because the top four bits of this fuse do not actually exist on many AVR parts, and may read back as anything.

 ## Creating a "Production" Firmware